jonathancrabtree/Circleator/install.md

 Note that the tests invoked by `./Build test` currently take several minutes (~5-6 depending on the speed of the machine) to run.

-### Test Circleator
+### Test

-After Circleator has been installed you can test that the *installed* copy is set up correctly by using one of the configuration files and one of the data files included in the distribution:
+After Circleator has been installed you can test that the *installed* copy is set up correctly by using the sample configuration and data files included in the distribution:

     /install/path/bin/circleator --config=conf/genes-percentGC-GCskew-1.cfg --data=data/NC_011969.gbk >fig1.svg
     /install/path/bin/rasterize-svg fig1.svg png